[Investigation] Cyprus: Russia's EU weak link?

 "Novichok was a nice side effect," Galeotti added, referring to Russia's alleged use of a nerve toxin to try to kill a spy in the UK in March.

-The fact the "vory v zakone", a violent caste of Russian criminals, has set up camp in Cyprus, where it does real estate scams, and where it shot dead a man in broad daylight in the town of Limassol in February, magnifies the fear factor.
+The fact the "vory v zakone", a violent caste of Russian criminals, has set up camp in Cyprus, where they do real estate scams, and where they shot dead a man in broad daylight in the town of Limassol in February, magnifies the fear factor.

 "Cyprus has long been a playground for all kinds of Russian organised crime," Galeotti said.